d0whc3r/excel4node/README.md

 ];
 ws.cell(4, 1).string(complexString);
 ws.cell(5, 1).string('another simple string').style({ font: {name: 'Helvetica'} });
 ```

 ## Styles

-Style objects can be applied to Cells
+Style objects can be applied to Cells<br>
-Any combination of style values can be set
+Any combination of style values can be set<br>
 Creating a preset style is much more efficient than applying styles to individual cells

 ```javascript
 /*